nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Application
 Represents an internship application entry in the internship book.
 Each application contains minimally a role, company name, company email and one of four possible statuses.
-An application can also have 1 or more tags and 1 task associated with it.
+An application may also have 1 or more tags and 1 task associated with it.

 #### Command word